kammitama5/kammitama5.github.io/_posts/2022-12-29-Thursday-December-29th.md

   - Catalan Matroid and Bases, Dyck paths, Gröbner basis relation (see Lec 38)
   - Calculating Capo’s theorem using Up steps and bounces (coroll: Proof of Catalan matroid and its dual are isomorphic (using up steps and bounces))
   - Matroid Polytopes (finally!)
+  - Defining the Convex hull and polytopes
+  - Creating an octahedron by using R^3
+  - Facet descriptions

 ### Note: Maybe Look at again
 - Lecture 18: Geometric lattices and coatomic property proof.